ducminhgd/notes/computer/microservices/microservice-chassis.md

 ## Related patterns

 There are the following related patterns:
 - [[Service Template]] - a template for a service that developers can copy to create a new application.
-It’s either an alternative to the Microservice Chassis pattern; or it uses a Microservice Chassis and simply contains the code and configuration that doesn’t belong in the chassis
+It's either an alternative to the Microservice Chassis pattern; or it uses a Microservice Chassis and simply contains the code and configuration that doesn't belong in the chassis
 - [[Microservices]] - this pattern motivates the need for the Microservice Chassis pattern
 - [[Self Registration]] - the microservice chassis is often responsible for registering the service with the service registry
 - [[Client-side discovery]] - the microservice chassis is often responsible for client-side service discovery